All About Anodizing Aluminum

 3. Coloring the aluminum component.

-After anodizing, you can dye the aluminum part to achieve your desired color.
-This process involves soaking the anodized aluminum in a metal salt solution while applying an electric current.
-The time spent in the bath and the solution’s makeup will affect the final color.
-The average time spent in the dye is 15 minutes.
+After anodizing, you can dye the aluminum part for your preferred color.
+To do this, soak the anodized aluminum in a metal salt solution while applying an electric current.
+The soaking time and the solution’s ingredients will affect the final color.
+Typically, the aluminum stays in the dye for about 15 minutes.
 Standard color finishes include:

 - Gold